SolomonMg/SolomonMg.github.io.SOURCE/content/post/What-the-polls-got-wrong-in-2020/index.md

 (Note that I also weighted 60-40 toward the Presidential results, and slightly regularized both the latest margin and the trajectory toward zero.)

-This approach was inspired by findings from [Yair Ghitza](https://catalist.us/yair-ghitza-phd/), which if I understood them correctly, suggested that the best election forecasts look a lot like regularized swing projections from past electoral contests.
+Informing this approach is work from [Yair Ghitza](https://catalist.us/yair-ghitza-phd/) describing what went wrong in 2016, which suggested polarization and other state-level trends would continue, in addition to national trends or "uniform swing."

 {{< single_tweet 1325564912798752773 >}}